She had the perpetual sense, as she watched the taxi cabs, of being out, out, far out to sea and alone; she always

 - Recommended edition: Mrs. Dalloway by Virginia Woolf; Oxford World’s Classics edition; ISBN-13: 978-0199536009

 Please use the Paypal button below to register by paying £115 for the four-meeting study- if you prefer to pay by direct bank transfer, please contact us for details.
 Upon payment, you will receive opening notes and further information.
+Please be sure the email associated with your payment is the same used for correspondence.

 Mrs Dalloway makes an ideal study: her writing is challenging to read on one’s own, rich as it is in images, references and details that deliver a powerful emotional and intellectual impact.
 The study format encourages exploration by reading with a group of diverse and questing minds.
 Together we will work to understand Woolf’s incisive study of human personality—and use some of her contemporaries (Freud, Henri Bergson, Roger Fry) to help make sense of this new writing she creates.
 Here is Julia Briggs from her biographical study of Woolf through her works: